 - Finding several USB outlets in room; at the desk and each bedside!

-Bonus and great for non-smokers
+Bonus tip and great for non-smokers

 If you’re looking for some quiet outdoor space to relax, head up to Deck 11 aft.
 You’ll find two bed-like loungers plus lots of available lounge chairs.
 And no cigarette or cigar smoke wafting over from the designated smoking area on Deck 9.

 Dedicated Holland America past passengers may at first be startled by Koningsdam contemporary design and décor.
 Older guests who are total HAL devotees commented on the loss of Holland America’s traditional dark wood and subtle yet elegant décor.
 The lack of a traditional library also was troubling for many of the older guests who prefer a paper book to an e-reader.
+I think the lighter, brighter look is very appealing and there are still books to lend.

 In my opinion, these changes are necessary to attract younger passengers.
 Cruises and cruise ships must evolve in both itineraries and new ship designs.
 HAL enthusiasts who long for a more traditional cruise ship environment and design can still find it on the older, smaller and totally elegant Holland America cruise ships.